johnmholmes/Arduino_ESP32_LCC_Journey/Examples/ESP32/Can/README.md

-# ESP32 Can Examples as of 3rd August 2025
+# ESP32 Can Examples as of 4 May 2026

 We now use a config.h file to alter the node id number and the factory reset.